bu-sce/Chat-Application/README.md

 ## Key Features

-- Free real-time Messaging app with Unlimited Chats.
+- Free real-time Messaging
+- Unlimited Chats
+- Ability to send emojis
-- Chat with whoever on the app
+- Chat with whomever on the app
-- Every user can set an avatar on signup and can change it later at any time
+- Choose your own avatar
+- Reset Your password and avatar
+- Delete your account
--
+- Other awesome features

 ## Technologies Used